 Use Snipara with AI agents

-Snipara is a hosted MCP, context, and reviewed memory layer for AI coding agents.
-It gives agents the right code, docs, business context, client context, diagrams, and durable decisions across sessions without locking customers to one LLM provider.
+Snipara is hosted MCP project intelligence for AI coding agents.
+It gives agents the right code, docs, project context, diagrams, reviewed memory, and durable decisions across sessions without locking customers to one LLM provider.

 Connect agents to https://api.snipara.com/mcp/YOUR_PROJECT_SLUG and authenticate with a Snipara project API key.
 Prefer environment variables over inline secrets.